devanshmody/Research_Methodology_COMP-5112/README.md

 # Project Status

 <p align="justify">Emotion recognition model is finished and its ready and can be used in real time.
 The ipynb file can be downloaded and used by providing neccesary path changes as mentioned in installation and usage sections.
-I am looking forward to develop other models mentioned in road-map (future ideas) and integrate all those models with my current emotion recognition model.
+I am looking forward to develop other models mentioned in road-map (future ideas) and integrate all those models with my current emotion recognition model.</p>